-Georgia Institute of Technology 685 Cherry Street Atlanta, GA 30332 - 0345 This appendix includes short descriptions of the 75 solutions that Drawdown Georgia evaluated for possible carbon reduction impacts as well as costs and benefits in Georgia, focusing on the period 2020-2030.
-The solutions are derived from the global solutions highlighted by Project Drawdown®.
-We describe them by sector: electricity generation, transportation, built environment and materials, food systems, forests and land use, and beyond carbon.
+This appendix includes short descriptions of the solutions that Drawdown Georgia evaluated for possible carbon reduction impacts as well as costs and benefits in Georgia, focusing on the period 2020-2030.
+The solutions are derived from the more than 200 global solutions highlighted by Project Drawdown®.
+We describe them by sector: electricity, transportation, buildings & materials, food & agriculture, land sinks, and beyond carbon.